Last Updated: August 24, 2020

 Instructors should review the learning objectives of the course and critically evaluate which must be done in person, and which can be accomplished at high quality remotely.

-Design and Laboratory courses will have the highest priority for in-person meetings, and the College will provide reasonable resources to accomplish this.
-This may necessitate adding sections during evenings and weekends, or expanding workspaces into classrooms.
+Design and Laboratory courses have the highest priority for in-person meetings, and the College is providing reasonable resources to accomplish this.

-Priority will be given for in-person meeting as follows:
+Priority was given for in-person meeting as follows:

 - Design courses required for graduation (Senior Capstone, Masters Design)